dbssn/DMML2019_Team_Microsoft/README.md

 ## The project

-The goal for this project is to identify restaurants/food establishments that are likely to fail the next food inspection based on the results of previous reviews.
-The main challenge lies in the proper use of temporal and textual data contained in the set.
+The goal for this project is to predict the result of inspections based on a set of features including inspections' and restaurants' characteristics which can be retrieved from previous reviews.
+The main challenge lies in the proper use of temporal data contained in the set.
 Food safety is not to be taken lightly as it is a matter of public health.
 Food inspections aim to reduce the sanitary risks associated with poor practices in the food service industry.
 Building a model that would help large cities predict which establishments to target first would further mitigate these risks.

-_Update (2019, November 25) :_ The goals was adapted.
-The new objective is to predict the result of inspections based on a set of features including inspections' and restaurants' characteristics.
+_Update (2019, November 25) :_ The goals was adapted due to time constraint.

 ## The data

 The data set was found on the City of Chicago's data portal.
 The City provides records for past food inspections conducted from January 1, 2010 to the present.
-The dimensionality is 17, while the cardinality is 195’736 (as of ‎2019, November 9 [04:06 PM]).
+The dimensionality is 17, while the cardinality is 195’736 (as of 2019, November 9 [04:06 PM]).
 The set contains information about violations that were observed during the inspections, the risk assessment of the establishment, the facility type of the establishments and location amongst other things.

 **Note :** There is a file called "SOURCES" in which the different datasets used in this project are regrouped.